 Sometimes there are hundreds of resumes sent for a single opening.
-That’s a lot of competition!
-With that much competition, you want to come off as excellent, not just “good.”
+That’s a lot of competition with other candidates!
+With that much competition, you want to come off as excellent, not just “good."

-While you should definitely be proud of a GPA higher than 3.0, it doesn’t scream excellence in a sea of 4.0s.
+While you should definitely be proud of an overall GPA higher than 3.0, it doesn't scream excellence in a sea of 4.0s.
 In this case, instead of drawing attention to a good GPA, you’re better off just leaving it off.

 Here is what career expert Alison Green had to say: